 If you look mechanism behind the wheelbarrow, When force is applied from the wheel of wheelbarrow, Force gets transferred to the wheel with help of the lever.

 Where the wheel of the wheelbarrow is served as a fulcrum, the container as a load and the handle as a lever.

-A wheelbarrow is an example of second-class lever.
+A wheelbarrow is an example of second-class lever, another examples of lever.

 2. Nut Cracker-

-A nutcracker is a tool used to crack the shells of nuts, such as hazelnuts, walnuts, and almonds.
+A nutcracker is an examples of levers in everyday life, used to crack the shells of nuts, such as hazelnuts, walnuts, and almonds.